 Beale Street– Beale Street is often likened to Memphis’ Bourbon Street, as it’s lined with bars and music venues and allows you to carry open containers of alcohol on the street.
 Stop by any one of the clubs to hear authentic Memphis blues.
 Beale Street

 Stax Museum of American Soul Music– This former recording studio is where countless legends were made, including songs by Carla Thomas, Otis Redding, and Booker T and the MGs.
 Explore this interactive museum and listen to the music that was made here.
+Book your Stax Museum of American Soul Music Admission.
 926 East McLemore Avenue

 Sun Studio– Considered to be the birthplace of rock and roll, Sam Phillips fostered the careers of names like Elvis Presley and Johnny Cash at this humble recording studio.
 Tour the space where they played, which still serves as a place to make music.
+Book your Sun Studio Admission with Guided Tour.
 706 Union Avenue